Anbranin/notes/payroll_deduction_tasks.md

   1. Run the payroll_deduction_import task in the Hub before 10:00AM
     1. Download the file from the president's office which contains a record of the payroll deductions that occurred.
-    2. Run some checks, create payroll deduction receipts
+    1. Run some checks, create payroll deduction receipts
-    3. Upload the file to Flex
+    1. Upload the file to Flex
   1. Flex automatically runs the PD-IMPORT task at 10:00 AM so it has a record of payments that were applied.
 Notes:
-* If you forget in the morning but still remember on Friday, you can click 'run now' and it will still run and everything will be fine.
+* If you forget in the morning before it runs automatically but still remember on Friday, you can click 'run now' and it will still run and everything will be fine.
 * If you miss friday, go in, "run now" then set the next run date in the _past_ (the last time it was supposed to have run)
 * Editing the task in Flex?
 Manually close the payroll deduction task drawer so you can select it in the dropdown.